-The Journal publishes a range of papers:
+The LCJ publishes a range of papers:

-- Forum papers are thought-provoking and stimulating opinion pieces on practices in the field, experiences with Lean Construction implementations, reflections on Lean Construction principles and tools.
-Essays may be founded in fact, conjecture, and/or speculations of the author(s).
+- Forum papers are thought-provoking and stimulating opinion pieces on practices in the field, experiences with Lean construction implementations, reflections on Lean construction principles and tools.
+Essays may be founded in fact, conjecture and/or speculations of the author(s).

 - A3 reports can summarise research by practitioners or academics.

-- Case studies describe the application of lean thinking to the construction process and the results obtained.
+- Case studies describe the application of Lean thinking to the construction process and the results obtained.
 Case studies are welcome from practitioners as well as academics.

+If you would like to write for the journal please read the instructions for authors and then drop a note to firstname.lastname@example.org with your ideas.
 Tariq and Alan are happy to support practitioners who have never written for a journal before.

-If you have any ideas that would improve the journal please email the editors.
+If you have any ideas that would improve the journal, please email the editors.